yemery/backend-portfolio-manager/README.md

 # Developer Portfolio Backend

-This repository contains the backend code for managing the portfolio of a software engineer.
+This repository contains the backend code for managing portfolios of developers across various domains.
 It includes endpoints for managing projects, skills, blogs, personal information, and services and more

 ## Technologies Used